cloudboss/ofcourse/README.md

 A Concourse resource consists of a Docker image containing three executables: `/opt/resource/check`, `/opt/resource/in`, and `/opt/resource/out`.
 When these are called by Concourse, they receive a JSON payload through standard input.
 They communicate back to Concourse by printing JSON back to standard output.

-This library reduces the amount of boilerplate required by allowing you to implement just three methods `Check`, `In`, and `Out`, which handles the serializing of JSON to and from standard output and input.
-The methods instead receive all of their inputs via arguments, and send their output through normal return values.
+This library reduces the amount of boilerplate required by allowing you to implement just three methods `Check`, `In`, and `Out`.
+These methods receive all of their inputs via arguments, and send their output through normal return values.
+The library handles the serializing of JSON to and from standard output and input.

 The project skeleton generator creates a simple resource that works out of the box.
 The project includes a Dockerfile, a Makefile, and a test suite with coverage for `Check`, `In`, and `Out`.
 There is also a sample pipeline that you can use to try out the resource immediately after running `make`, which builds the image and pushes it to your registry.